ajhs-legal/terms-of-service/security-policy-irp/cyber-incident-response-plan.md

 ##### **Automated Detection**

-Goodlawyer shall develop, implement and maintain automated detection means and other technical safeguards [as described in Goodlawyer's [[WISP]/information security policy] available at [WISP OR POLICY REFERENCE]/including [AUTOMATED DETECTION MEANS DESCRIPTION]].
+Goodlawyer shall develop, implement and maintain automated detection means and other technical safeguards upon request.

 ##### **Reports from Employees or Other Internal Sources**